 Email.
 If you’re in business today, you likely depend on it to correspond with your customers and colleagues.
 But, because it’s become second nature to hammer out multiple emails each day, it’s easy to forget that every email you send from your business account (hopefully an account that’s branded with your domain name!) leaves an impression on its recipients.

-To draft the most professional and effective emails possible, consider using the eight best practices outlined below:
+To draft the most professional and effective emails possible, consider using these eight best practices:

 - Use a compelling subject line.
 A subject line should summarize your message and encourage recipients to open the email.
 If you’re sending an important email, make sure your subject line suggests a sense of urgency.
 You don’t want your email to get skipped over or sent directly to the Trash bin due to a misleading subject line.